sentientazure/superblogdocs/08_bootstrap/05_html_3_detail_page.md

     </div>
 </div>
 ```

+This code displays the detail page of a blog post.
+We're reusing it and replacing the post information with our article details.

 As we did in the list page, we're gonna replace the static/example data with variables, and remove the "`<!-- Date/Time -->`" portion: